Homolje Mountains

 Their highest peaks are Štubej (940 m) and Vranj (884 m).
 Hidden in the mountains is the Orthodox monastery of Vitovnica.

-The region of Homolje is sparsely populated, with ethnic Romanians making a majority of residents in some areas thereof, and because of the small population its nature is unspoilt.
+The region of Homolje is sparsely populated, with ethnic Vlachs making a majority of residents in some areas thereof, and because of the small population its nature is unspoilt.
 One of its attractions is a vast forest called Trest.